redtrek/ntm_needle_biopsy/README.md

 **Biopsy Needle Code:**
 - This has been cleaned with legacy code removed, a rewritten state machine, and added documentation for all functions.
 - Completely reorganized and formatted for new components.
-- Saving current information to EEPROM has been integrated (PERSISTENT DATA NEEDS TOTAL REWORK / NEW DEV BOARD).
+- Saving current, position, RPM, and force data to MicroSD card.
 - Adjustable inputs have been added allowing for variable speeds.
 Now fully implemented.
+- Button holding supported as a form of input to zero and return the device to origin.

 **OLED Input Display:**
-- Test code for this proof of concept (LCD) is complete and functional.
 - Supports input via a potentiometer and accurately displays in real time.
 - Shows maximum current during operation and rpm in real time.
-- Adjustable backlight.
 - Custom function implemented to add new features such as battery messages and general status information.

 **Real-time Data Collection**
-- Prototype can read current in mA and RPM of the motor in real time.
+- Device can track position, current, RPM, and force information in real time.
+- Navigation of state machine through calculated sensor values.
+- Automated safety limits based on distance traveled by device.
+- Real-time low pass and moving average filter calculations and logging.

-**MSC Capabilities (WIP)**
+**MSC Capabilities**
-- Prototype for MSC complete: Can view created files on a Windows machine through the native filesystem.
+- MSC complete: Can view created files on a Windows machine through the native filesystem.
-- Can write files to the SD card from Windows machine.
+- Can read/write logs to the SD card from Windows machine and RP2040 device.
 - Automatically opens after USB connection.
+- Separate toggle to enter filesystem mode.

 **PCB Design:**
 - Design Files have been collected.
-- Work has begun on a custom library with necessary footprints (NEEDED FOR DECODER) and symbols (DONE).
-- Most of the most important signals have been connected.
+- All components represented and connected in schematic files.
+- Necessary devices configured for RP2040's operation.
+- INA219 breakout board recreated.

 **Bugs/Challenges:**
 - Broken ASM (FIXED): safety condition meant that users had to press the button twice to exit states at times.
 It was a mix of a timing issue and trying to have the safety features independent from the states themselves.
 I moved the conditions inside the states as well as shifting all the operations into the correct positions.